Anupam Roy

+He is a certified engineer, having completed his B.E. from Jadavpur University (JU).
+Before establishing his career in music, he worked at Texas Instruments.

 Music

-Two of his songs featured in the Bengali film Autograph (2010) by Srijit Mukherji.
+Two of his songs featured in the Bengali film autograph (2010) by Srijit Mukherji.
 Roy wrote and composed Benche Thakar Gaan (বেঁচে থাকার গান), sung by Rupam Islam & also by himself in another version and Amake Amar Moto Thakte Dao (আমাকে আমার মতো থাকতে দাও), which he sang himself.
 Roy subsequently debuted as music director for the Bengali movie Chalo Paltai (2011).
 In the same year movies like Baishe Srabon, Rang Milanti released where he continued his work as music director, lyricist and vocalist.
 In 2012, Hemlock Society released where he worked as music director/lyricist/vocalist.
 Songs like Ekhon Anek Raat & Amar Mawte catapulted his success to another level.
 2014, marked the release of 4 films where he worked as music director.
 Songs from Highway and Chotushkone did remarkably well on music charts.
 Boba Tunnel and Bawshonto Eshe Gechhe were amongst other songs by Roy.